Buttigieg returns to South Bend after man killed by police | New Country 923

 Buttigieg returns to South Bend after man killed by police

 SOUTH BEND, Ind.
-(AP) — Authorities say a man has died after a shooting involving a police officer in South Bend, the Indiana city where Democratic presidential candidate Pete Buttigieg is mayor.
+(AP) — A police officer fatally shot a black man in South Bend, Indiana, the city where Democratic presidential candidate Pete Buttigieg (BOO’-tuh-juhj) is mayor.

-Buttigieg said he changed his campaign schedule to return to South Bend Sunday and hold a late night press conference.
-He said that the circumstances of the death would be thoroughly investigated.
+Buttigieg returned Sunday to South Bend, where he said the death would be thoroughly investigated.
+He has also canceled a Monday campaign stop in New York.

-Buttigieg said: “We will be striving to reach out to community members.”
-He called on any witnesses of the shooting to come forward and speak to investigators.
+The St. Joseph County prosecutor’s office says police responded Sunday to a call about a suspicious person going through cars.

-The man, later identified as 53-year-old Eric Jack Logan of South Bend, died later at a hospital.
+The man, identified as 53-year-old Eric Jack Logan of South Bend, died later at a hospital.